thierweber/chi25-code/README.md

 - Unity application assets scripts
 - Code for data preparation

-NOT INCLUDED
-- complete Unity application
+The complete Unity application is available from the authors upon request.